Missouri lawmakers rush in final hours of 2020 session

 But the law isn't explicit on whether the illness excuse would cover healthy voters who are concerned about catching or spreading COVID-19, and voters in other parts of the state might not be able to get an absentee ballot for that reason.

-Under one Missouri bill, people considered at-risk of the coronavirus — those age 65 and older, living in a long-term care facility or with certain existing health problems — could vote absentee without needing to have their ballot notarized.
-Anyone else could cast a mail-in ballot but would need to get it notarized.
-The provisions would apply only for the 2020 elections.

-It's unclear if the measure will pass.
-Republican Secretary of State Jay Ashcroft on Friday said he no longer supports the measure after lawmakers stripped a contested photo ID requirement out of it, adding that "no bill at all is better than passing bad legislation with permanent consequences."
+It's unclear if there's any chance of the measure passing.
+Republican Secretary of State Jay Ashcroft on Friday said he no longer supports the measure after lawmakers stripped a contested photo ID requirement out of it, adding that "no bill at all is better than passing bad legislation with permanent consequences.”

 “Without the agreed upon safeguards, I have grave concerns that this bill will make voting less secure and jeopardize the integrity of our elections,” Ashcroft said in a statement.